CiscoDevNet/roomdevices-macros-samples/AppleTV Control/README.md

     * *CODEC_CONNECTOR_ID_WHERE_APPLE_TV_IS_CONNECTED*: Set this to the same input number (n) as in step 2
     * *CEC_LOGICAL_ADDRESS_FOR_APPLETV*: This is the CEC device number that the APPLE TV will have gotten from the CEC device list.
 You can find the assigned logical address by looking at the input status on the video endpoint by issuing **xStatus Video Input Connector ConnectedDevice CEC LogicalAddress**

-## Additional Information
-##### XAPI
-Documentation for the XAPI can be found in the [Command References overview](https://www.cisco.com/c/en/us/support/collaboration-endpoints/telepresence-quick-set-series/products-command-reference-list.html).

 ## Disclaimer
 This example is only a sample and is **NOT guaranteed to be bug free and production quality**.